ACoS Marketing and How to Reduce ACoS for Optimal Profits

 Sponsored Brand placements via keywords and ASIN targeting could be more efficient for your brand.
 The solution might be to shift significant budget away from sponsored products and into Sponsored Brands.
 The same could be said for Sponsored Display.

 Run a few tests to see how these ad types perform with your top keywords / ASIN targets.
 While it’s recommended to use multiple ad types at your disposal, you may want to shift investments where you’re consistently performing well.
-This also expands your reach and dials up the competitive pressure on your Amazon rivals by occupying more placements in the marketplace.
+This also expands your reach and dials up the competitive pressure on your Amazon rivals by occupying more placements in the marketplace and thus driving down your overall ACoS.

-Pausing inefficient keywords or campaigns can also help regulate your ACOS.
-Just remember, if they’re core keywords for your category, you may want to refine your bids or break those keywords out into their own campaign to better control the ACOS.
+Pausing inefficient keywords or campaigns can also help regulate for a good ACoS on Amazon.
+Just remember, if they’re core keywords for your category, you may want to refine your bids or break those keywords out into their own campaign to better control the ACoS.